mailgun/documentation/source/quickstart-receiving.rst

 .. _MX Information: http://en.wikipedia.org/wiki/MX_record

-Receiving Email: Inbound Routes and Parsing
+Inbound Routes and Parsing
 ---------------------------

-You can define a list of routes to handle incoming emails and prioritize the sequence of their execution.
-Each route consists of a filter expression and an action.
+You can define a list of **routes to handle incoming emails** and prioritize the sequence of their execution.

+* Each **route consists of a filter expression and an action**.
-When a message is received, Mailgun evaluates the filter expression against it, and if the expression is true, the action is executed.
+* When a message is received, Mailgun evaluates the filter expression against it.
+* If the expression is true, the action is executed.

 Regular expressions can be used to match against message recipients or arbitrary headers such as subject.